lsza-dev/Sort-and-Drop/README.md

     // Query of elements who accept a drop of other elements droppable:'.folder',

-    // Default "column".
-Can be "column" or "row" direction:"column",
+    // Default "row".
+Can be "column" or "row".
+The direction of the list direction:"row",

     // Query of elements who can be placed into the list from an other accept:".folder, .file",